 Carefully crafted to bring the experience of Australian nature into the home, Caroma’s Elvire collection was the perfect choice.
 The collection showcases a beautiful selection of locally grown and sustainably sourced Tasmanian timbers, passionately crafted in celebration of Australia’s natural environment.
 In addition to providing the requisite functionality, the collection’s timber-look accents matched perfectly with the overall aesthetic of the Glennifer house.

-While making the residence distinctively their own, the current homeowners were able to pay homage to its past in the process – something Caroma’s Elvire range was instrumental in achieving.
+While making the residence distinctively their own, the current homeowners were able to pay homage to its past in the process, which was helped along by the timeless characteristics of Caroma’s Elvire range.
 They decided to call the residence “Glennifer”, not because her name is Glenda, but because David and Elizabeth Craig in 1925 chose that as the name of the property.

 The modern update of the home went to great lengths to not only honour the history of the home, but also tie together timber, stone and metal looks into a cohesive, refined space fit for modern living.

 In what is perhaps its most inspiring contribution to the project, Elvire’s timeless design language informed the overall design of the house.